RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 1 key.md

 2. If classes are cancelled, the roads are bad.
 3. If classes are not cancelled, the roads are not bad.
 4. The roads are bad, but class isn't cancelled.

+Note: There is no "work" to show because it asks you to "state" the answers.
+For questions about your work, please bring those to drop-in hours, an [appointment](http://calendly.com/robert-talbert), or email.